andreeaiana/german-news/README.md

 - Can be extended with new spiders for other outlets, customed pipelines, extension, and middlewares.

 ## Extracted information
-renewrs-corpora extracts the following attributes from news articles:
+german-news extracts the following attributes from news articles:
 - headline
 - abstract (lead paragraph)
 - body (main text)